-A Knowledge Transfer Partnership (KTP) between Aston University and the British Association of Social Workers is set to provide greater support to front-line social workers as they protect and serve the most vulnerable people in our society.
+A Knowledge Transfer Partnership (KTP) between Aston University and the British Association of Social Workers (BASW) has provided greater support to front-line social workers as they protect and serve the most vulnerable people in our society.

-The association has entered into the partnership with Aston University in order to ensure that it delivers the most appropriate products and services to meet the needs of their members, making BASW a professional organisation of choice.
-It is vital for the future success of the association, which is funded primarily by membership fees, that its members feel supported, particularly in this current climate of change in the profession and in society.
+The association entered the partnership with Aston University in order to ensure that it delivers the most appropriate products and services to meet the needs of their members, making BASW a professional organisation of choice.

 This project therefore aimed to transform the culture and competencies of the organisation at strategic, operational and tactical levels by embedding a market oriented philosophy and the capabilities for the continued application of an information based marketing strategy.